svo/role-based-access-control/README.md

 vagrant up
 ```

-You may of course decide to just use the ansible configuration as a reference and configure your local machine to reflect the system requirements.
+You may decide to just use the `Ansible` configuration as a reference and configure your local machine to reflect the system requirements.

 This project is using [Ruby](https://www.ruby-lang.org/en/) as the primary programming language, with the decision being documented [here](documentation/decisions/0002-use-ruby-as-the-programming-language-for-the-project-behaviours.md) and the configured version being `3.0.0`.